 Dear Friend of St. John Paul II,

-With nearly 70 men in formation, the Dominican Friars of the Province of St. Joseph are among the fastest growing men’s religious communities in the United States.
+With over 50 men in formation, the Dominican Friars of the Province of St. Joseph are among the fastest growing men’s religious communities in the United States.
 Trained in the same tradition that formed St. John Paul II (who was taught by our brother, Fr.
 Garrigou Lagrange, O.P., at the Angelicum in Rome), the friars go out to Universities, parishes, and the public square to win souls through the New Evangelization.
 And their work is yielding fruit in conversions to the Catholic Faith!
 But with our house of formation filled to capacity, we need your help to continue to train young men to become Dominican priests and religious brothers.

 I invite you to learn more by exploring our website, watching (below) a short documentary filmed at our Shrine of St. John Paul II in Manhattan, and reading about how St. John Paul II inspired some of our recently ordained priests.
 My hope is that you will be inspired to partner with us through a generous donation.
 God is providing bounteous vocations to the Dominican Friars.
 Please join us in answering his call.